Hot swapping: Gaming

 Although most contemporary video game systems can interchange games and multimedia (e.g. Blu-rays) without powering down the system, older generations of systems varied in their support of hot-swapping capabilities.
 For example, whereas the Sony PlayStation and PlayStation 2 could eject a game disc with the system powered on, the Nintendo Game Boy Advance and the Nintendo 64 would freeze up and could potentially become corrupt if the game cartridge was removed with the power on.
 Manufacturers specifically warned against such practices in the owner's manual or on the game cartridge.
 It was supposedly for this reason that Stop 'N' Swop was taken out of the Banjo-Kazooie series and Donkey Kong 64.
 With the Sega Genesis/Mega Drive system, it was sometimes possible to apply cheats (such as a player having infinite lives) and other temporary software alterations to games by hot swapping cartridges, even though the cartridges were not designed to be hot swappable.

 Keyboards

 Hot-swappable keyboards enable changing the switches without having to disassemble the keyboard.
 On standard mechanical-switch keyboards, the switch is directly soldered to the PCB.
 Hot-swappable keyboards instead have a socket in its place that allows the switch to be freely replaced without re-soldering.

-Hot-swappable keyboards are becoming increasingly common, and it has become somewhat of a standard in most enthusiast keyboards as well as keyboard components to support hot swapping.
-They can be found in a variety of sizes and layouts, including more specialized ergonomic layouts.
+Hot-swappable keyboards can be found in a variety of sizes and layouts, including more specialized ergonomic layouts.